iamkjn/AryaEarthUI/README.md

 -   **Real-time Messaging:** Send and receive messages instantly.
 -   **User Profiles:** Manage and customize your user profile.
--   **Message overlay**: Display an overlay over the main screen to get more involment via media messages from sender to receiver.
+-   **Message overlay:** Display an overlay over the main screen to get more involvement via media messages from sender to receiver.

 ## Tech Stack